From Toronto / Hamilton:

 Crossing any of the 3 main bridges, Queenston Lewiston, Rainbow Bridge and Peace Bridge will bring you right into the heart of the region.
 Visit the Niagara Falls Bridge Commission for border crossing wait times.
 Note there is construction on the Peace Bridge and is closed to cyclists until Spring 2019.

 From local airports:

 Listed below are the public transportation companies servicing the Niagara Region and certain municipalities.
-Note that the following public transportation companies all have bike racks on their bus fleet, except for the Welland Transit system.
+The following public transportation companies have bike racks on their buses, except for the Welland Transit system.

 GO Transit – Offers GO Bus transportation to the Niagara Region.
 Visit the GO Transit website for fares and scheduling.

 Niagara Falls Transit – Servicing the City of Niagara Falls.
 Visit the Niagara Falls Transit website for routes, fares and schedules.

 Niagara-on-the-lake Transit – Servicing the Town of Niagara-on-the-lake.
 Visit the Niagara-on-the-lake Transit website for routes, fares and schedules.